 Megan says

 Hi Darlene, thanks for your comment!
 I actually don’t know; I haven’t had that happen.
 Typically, over-mixing will produce a less-light and too-chewy baked good.
 But yours sounds crunchy, so that sounds like over-baking and possibly over-mixing as well.
 I’m sorry.
 Biscuits are harder to make than most baked goods because of that light touch needed.
-Was your lard cold?
+Was your shortening or lard cold?
 That’s one other thing to try if you make them again, so the fat pieces stay hard, solid and separate from the flour.
 When they melt in the oven, they help to create a light biscuit.

 Traci Tutt says